1. OIL & THE OLD DEEPS COLLIERY

 PHOTO LEFT: James Young [1811-1883]

-The first product was a heavy oil ideal for lubricating machinery, which found a market among the cotton manufacturers of Lancashire to replace the use of whale oil for lubrication.
+James Young took up the challenge.
+After conducting a series of experiments he succeeded in producing two different oils by distillation.
+The first product was a heavy oil ideal for lubricating machinery, which found a market among the cotton manufacturers of Lancashire and elsewhere to replace the use of whale oil for lubrication.
 The second product [later known as paraffin oil] was found to give a fine white light and was perfect for burning in lamps.
 Early in 1848, Young leased the rights for the oil from James Oakes, left Tenant, Clow & Company and set up a small business refining the crude oil at the Pye Bridge works with his friend and assistant Edward Meldrum.
+Edward Meldrum was a chemist who had met James Young whilst working for Muspratt’s Chemical Works in Newton-le-Willows, when Young was the manager there.
 This was the world’s first oil distillation and refining plant.

 At one point in his investigations, Young noticed that the oil had begun to turn cloudy.
 It was Lyon Playfair who recognised that this effect was caused by the presence of another little-known substance, namely paraffin wax.
-Young and his assistant separated this waxy substance from the petroleum and further experimentation succeeded in creating paraffin wax candles.
+At the suggestion of Playfair, Young and his assistant separated this waxy substance from the petroleum and further experimentation succeeded in creating paraffin wax candles.
 Although the process was difficult and expensive, [each experimental candle costing around 20 shillings to produce], Playfair asked Young to make two candles for a lecture he was giving to the Royal Society titled “Petroleum and Its Products".
+It is believed that Sir Humphrey Davy, President of the Royal Society and inventor of the miners’ safety lamp ceremoniously lit the candles at the beginning of the lecture.
 The candles burned with a clean bright and odourless light unlike the animal fat or beeswax candles that were used at the time.
+According to Playfair in his memoirs, James Young kept the remains of these candles as mementoes.

-James Young also had the foresight to carry out investigations underground at the Old Deeps Colliery, in an effort to understand where and how the oil had originated.
-His investigation concluded that the oil may have originated from the action of heat at low temperatures on the coal seam and thought that it might be possible to produce the effect artificially from shale.
-Through further experimentation he was able to distil a product similar to that found in the Old Deeps mine and which could be refined in the same way.
-On 17 October 1850, Young patented the production of paraffin wax and oils from coal and with his colleagues, Edward Meldrum and Edward William Binney entered into a partnership under the title of E. W. Binney & Co. at Bathgate, West Lothian and E. Meldrum & Co. at Glasgow.
+Young and Binney had the foresight to carry out investigations underground at the Old Deeps Colliery, in an effort to understand where and how the oil had originated.
+Their investigation concluded that the oil may have originated from the action of heat at low temperatures on the coal seam and thought that it might be possible to produce the effect artificially from shale.
+Through further experimentation Young was able to distil a product similar to that found in the Old Deeps mine and which could be refined in the same way.
+On 17 October 1850, Young patented the production of paraffin wax and oils from coal and with his colleagues, Meldrum and Binney and entered into a partnership under the title of E. W. Binney & Co. at Bathgate, West Lothian and E. Meldrum & Co. at Glasgow.

 By 185l, the flow of oil at the Old Deeps mine had begun to reduce.
-A new works at Bathgate, completed in the same year, became the first large scale oil refinery in the world, based on the work carried out at Pye Bridge and the small plant at the ironworks was no longer required.
+A new works at Bathgate, completed in the same year, became the first large scale oil refinery in the world, based on the work carried out at Pye Bridge.
+The small plant at the ironworks was no longer required, although how long it continued to operate is not known..
 James Young would later state in a lecture given on 13th March 1865, [reproduced by E. M. Bailey in the Institute of Petroleum Review, 1948], that “The quantity of petroleum from the mine gradually diminished, and that petroleum work came to an end, but it had served a useful purpose, it had proved that petroleum could be turned to good account”.

 The Geological Society Special Publication No. 465, titled “History of the European Oil and Gas Industry” records that James Young made a “…nostalgic return visit to Riddings from Scotland on 1st February 1868 and noted in his pocket diary ‘Wandered about H&R with Mr. Oakes looking at old places.
 The petrol is coming out at a rate of 200 galls a week.
 The old man Sawyer is working it under Mr. Horsley senior’”.
 Mr. Horsley, to whom Young refers, was an engineer and former Iron Works Manager, having been superseded by his son, Thomas Horsley a few years previously.